clemenvperez/clemenvperez/README.md

 # Hey, I'm Clementina </a> ! <!--<img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50">-->

 <img align='right' src="https://github.com/achyutghosh/achyutghosh/blob/master/gifs/people-at-work.gif" width="300">
-<h4>  I’m interested in Recruiting, Full Stack and working as an IT Programmer </h4>
+<h4> ✨ I’m interested in Recruiting, Full Stack and working as an IT Programmer </h4>
-<h4>  I’m currently learning FullStack, JS, CSS, HTML and also Devops
+<h4> ✨ I’m currently learning FullStack, JS, CSS, HTML and also Devops
-<h4>  I’m looking to collaborate on IT companies taht are looking for Junior grade roles so I can keep learning.
+<h4>  ✨I’m looking to collaborate on IT companies taht are looking for Junior grade roles so I can keep learning.
 <h3>💼 IT Recruiter at <a href="https://www.linkedin.com/in/clementina-perez-26b559263/">Clementina Perez</a></h3>